|Student Events & Information

 - Be prepared to share some things about yourself and where you’d like to take your career in fish or wildlife management.

-If you are interested in signing up for the Conference Mentoring activity, please indicate that on your registration form.
-Don’t forget to include your area of interest so that we may match you with an appropriate mentor!
+If you are interested in signing up for the Conference Mentoring activity, please indicate that on your registration form; and we’ll follow up with details and instructions for participation and pairing of mentors and mentees.

 - Contact your mentee before the meeting to determine how and when you will meet.